-- This is mostly likely to include: Bullying (including cyber bullying);

-- Physical harm;

-- Sexual violence;

-- Sexual harassment

-- Upskirting which typically involves taking a picture under a person's clothing without them knowing.
-With the intention of viewing their genitals or buttocks for sexual gratif8ication or to cause humiliation, distress or alarm to the victim;

-- Sexting;

-- Initiation/hazing type violence and rituals

-12.2 We recognise that whilst perpetrators of peer on peer abuse pose a risk to others they are often victims of abuse themselves.
-We will work closely with alleged perpetrators to halt and prevent further occurrences

-12.3 All children should be able to attend school and learn in a safe environment.
-When this is compromised by the actions or behaviours of their peers this will be dealt with through our behaviour policy.

-12.4 Prevention is a fundamental method of minimising risks and we will do this by:
+This may include:

+- Bullying (including cyber bullying); - Physical harm; - Sexual violence; - Sexual harassment - Discrimination - Upskirting which typically involves taking a picture under a person's clothing without them knowing.
+With the intention of viewing their genitals or buttocks for sexual gratification or to cause humiliation, distress or alarm to the victim; - abuse in intimate personal relationships between children (teenage relationship abuse) - sharing of nudes and semi-nudes Initiation/hazing type violence and rituals - 13.3 We recognize that child on child abuse can occur between and across different age ranges. - 13.4 We accept that whilst perpetrators of child on child abuse pose a risk to others, they are often victims of abuse themselves.
+We will work closely with alleged perpetrators to halt and prevent further occurrences. - 13.5 We will explain to children that the law is in place to protect children and young people rather than criminalise them. - 13.6 All children should be able to attend school and learn in a safe environment.
+When this is compromised by the actions or behaviours of their peers this will be dealt with predominately through our behaviour policy. - 13.7 Prevention is a fundamental method of minimising risks and we will do this by: - Ensuring all staff have training on child on child abuse - We will adopt the 'whole school approach' to tackling sexism and any form of discrimination. - We will challenge inappropriate behaviours between children developing robust risk assessments & providing targeted work for pupils identified as being a potential risk to other pupils

-- providing developmentally appropriate PSHE syllabus which develops students understanding of acceptable behaviour and keeping themselves safe - Having systems in place for any student to raise concerns with staff, knowing they will be listened to, believed and valued - Delivering targeted work on assertiveness and keeping safe to those pupils identified at risk - developing robust risk assessments & providing targeted work for pupils identified as being a potential risk to other pupils
+- providing developmentally appropriate PSHE syllabus which develops students understanding of acceptable behaviour and keeping themselves safe - Having systems in place for any student to raise concerns with staff, knowing they will be listened to, believed and valued - Delivering targeted work on assertiveness and keeping safe to those pupils identified at risk